Teach English in Thailand

 Yes, the teacher will often have to create and give the exams to the students, and input the scores into the school’s system.
 Tests will involve written and oral elements.

 Age can often be a deceiving indicator of English ability among Thai students.
-For planning purposes, we recommend preparing your expectations for lower ability students ranging from elementary to advanced beginner.
+For planning purposes, we recommend preparing your expectations for lower ability students (no matter the age level) ranging from elementary to advanced beginner.

 Will teachers be teaching alone or will there be assistant teachers?